 Subspecialty Certified, Orthopaedic Sports Medicine

-Fellowship in Sports Medicine at Steadman Hawkins Clinic in Denver, Colorado
+Fellowship in Sports Medicine at Steadman Hawkins Clinic in Vail, Colorado

 Orthopaedic Surgery, University of Iowa, Iowa City, Iowa

 Hospital & Surgery Center Affiliations